RedHatInsights/pdf-generator/README.md

   });

 ```
-The PDF file will be downloaded in the browser. wow
+The PDF file will be downloaded in the browser.